tdou25/RCOS_Thomas_LEGUP_Journal/README.md

 RCOS LEGUP Journal

 By: Thomas Dou

 7/23/24

 The purpose of this repository is to retroactively create a journal of my learning process when joining LEGUP at the beginning of the semester, as well as to explain my lack of commits between the week of 6/4 (the day of small group meeting) and the mid-year commit summary.

+Entries will be added in ~2 day intervals to emulate the time between when they would have been committed during the first few weeks.

 Entries to this "journal" will take the form of plain-text files and will be titled in the following format: